Masters by Research in Energy and Infrastructure Law: Career Path

 • To be a leading program in energy and infrastructure law that produces graduates who are well-prepared to meet the legal and regulatory challenges of the energy and infrastructure sectors.

-• To be a program that is at the forefront of research and innovation in the field of energy and infrastructure law, and that contributes to the development of policies and regulations that promote sustainable development and environmental protection.
+• To be a program at the forefront of research and innovation in the energy and infrastructure law field and contributes to developing policies and regulations that promote sustainable development and environmental protection.

-• To be a program that is recognized globally for its excellence in teaching and research and that attracts students from all over the world.
+• To be a program recognized globally for its excellence in teaching and research and attracts students worldwide.

 Eligibility